 Screen-space reflections are less demanding.
 When there’s a reflective surface, screen-space reflections look at whatever is currently visible on screen and calculate the reflections based on that.
 The problem is fill-in, where reflective surfaces slowly fill in with reflections as you move the camera.

 Ray tracing works by drawing individual rays out of a light source, just like how photons work in real life.
 Those rays bounce around, cast shadows, spread colors onto other surfaces, generally making a scene look more realistic.
-It’s great, but you should start with ray tracing off and turn it on only if you have headroom to spare.
+It’s great, but you should start with

 Anti-aliasing combats aliasing — the jagged edges you see on curved lines in video games.
 Whenever you stretch a curved line across square pixels, it creates jaggies, which look like a stair-stepping pattern around edges.
 You can see an example of aliasing in the image above.

 As your resolution scales up, anti-aliasing becomes less important.
 There are more pixels, and therefore more area for curved lines to spread out.
 There are several types of anti-aliasing, but you only need to worry about a few.

 Supersample Anti-Aliasing (SSAA)

 SSAA is the baseline technique for anti-aliasing, but you won’t find it often in modern PC games.
 This technique works by rendering the game at a higher resolution to grab the extra detail before downscaling it to fit your monitor.
 You’re essentially running the game at a higher resolution, so SSAA is really demanding.

 MSAA is what you’ll more commonly find in PC games, and it’s the go-to anti-aliasing option.
 It works in the same way as SSAA, but it only renders the edges of a scene at a higher resolution.
 That saves a lot on performance while still providing a similar level of quality as SSAA.